Human research ethics

-The University of the Sunshine Coast is a dynamic University that is committed to increasing research productivity and impact.
+USC is a dynamic university that is committed to increasing research productivity and impact.
 USC's research collaborate with local, national and international governments, institutions, and industries to deliver high-quality research with real impact.
-In 2015 the Australian Research Council ranked USC well above or above world standard in nine key research areas and equal to world standard in five others.
+In 2015, the Australian Research Council ranked USC well above or above world standard in nine key research areas and equal to world standard in five others.

 To support USC's research activities, the Office of Research is committed to promoting responsible research practices and fostering a strong and sustainable research culture that is built upon the highest standard of honesty, integrity, compliance, and respect for human research participants, animals and the environment.
 We aim to achieve this through training and support for researchers and research trainees, and by maintaining a framework that embeds the requirements of the Australian Code for the Responsible Conduct of Research into USC's research activities.